Strong anomalous proximity effect from spin-singlet superconductors: Introduction

-The APE has been attracted much attention because its mechanism is related to two particles clad in novel concepts: a topologically-protected particle at zero-energy and an odd-frequency CP.
-The zero-energy states (ZESs) originally located at a surface of the spin-triplet $p_x$-wave SC~\cite{buchholtz_81,hu_94,kashiwaya_00,asano_04,sato_11} can penetrate into the attached DN while retaining their high degree of degeneracy at zero-energy~\cite{tanaka_04,tanaka_05(1),tanaka_05(2),tanaka_07,higashitani_09}, where the robustness of the penetrated ZESs is guaranteed by a topological protection~\cite{ikegaya_15,ikegaya_16(1)}.
-The conductance quantization is a direct result of the resonant tunneling of quasiparticles via such topologically-protected ZESs in a DN.
-A quasiparticle at zero energy is essentially accompanied by odd-frequency CPs~\cite{tanaka_05(2),tanaka_07,higashitani_09,tanaka_12,asano_13,tamura_19} which cause the paramagnetic response in the DN~\cite{asano_11,yokoyama_11,buzdin_12,suzuki_14,linder_19}.
-The APE is a remarkable phenomenon that occurs when quasiparticles at topologically-protected ZESs and odd-frequency CPs coexist.
-Thus, experimental observations of this effect is an important issue in the physic of superconductivity.
+The APE of spin-triplet $p_x$-wave SCs has attracted intensive attention because its mechanism is related to two particles clad in novel concepts: a topologically-protected zero-energy quasiparticle and an odd-frequency CP.
+The zero-energy states (ZESs) originally located at a surface of a spin-triplet $p_x$-wave SC~\cite{buchholtz_81,hu_94,kashiwaya_00,asano_04,sato_11} can penetrate into the attached DN while retaining the high degree of degeneracy at zero-energy~\cite{tanaka_04,tanaka_05(1),tanaka_05(2),tanaka_07,higashitani_09}, where the robustness of the penetrated ZESs is ensured by topological protection~\cite{ikegaya_15,ikegaya_16(1)}.
+The unusual transport properties are a direct consequence of the resonant tunneling of quasiparticles via such topologically protected ZESs in the DN.
+Moreover, it has been shown that the ZESs penetrated from a spin-triplet $p_x$-wave are accompanied by odd-frequency CPs~\cite{tanaka_05(2),tanaka_07,higashitani_09,tanaka_12,asano_13,tamura_19}, which are responsible for the paramagnetic response in the DN~\cite{asano_11,yokoyama_11,buzdin_12,suzuki_14,linder_19}.
+The APE is a remarkable phenomenon related to the intrinsic natures of topologically protected zero-energy quasiparticles and odd-frequency CPs.
+Thus, experimental observations of this effect are an important topic in the physics of superconductivity.

-The main difficulty for observing the APE is a serious lack in candidate materials for spin-triplet $p_x$-wave SCs.
-So far, several theoretical models for effective $p_x$-wave SCs have been proposed: semiconductor/$s$-wave SC hybrids under magnetic fields~\cite{alicea_10,you_13,ikegaya_18}, helical $p$-wave SCs (which is also rare in nature) under magnetic fields~\cite{ikegaya_18,law_13,rosenow_14}.
-However, the experimental realizations of these models are also challenging issues because strong Zeeman potentials exceeding the superconducting pair potentials are needed to induce the effective $p_x$-wave superconductivity.
-To break this stalemate, in this Rapid Communication, we explore an alternative route for the observation of APE.
+The main difficulty in observing the APE is a serious lack of candidate materials for spin-triplet $p_x$-wave SCs.
+Thus far, several theoretical models for effective $p_x$-wave SCs have been proposed, including models for semiconductor/$s$-wave SC hybrids under magnetic fields~\cite{alicea_10,you_13,ikegaya_18} and helical $p$-wave SCs (which are also rare) under magnetic fields~\cite{ikegaya_18,law_13,rosenow_14}.
+However, experimentally realizing these models is also challenging because strong Zeeman potentials that exceed the superconducting pair potentials are needed to induce effective $p_x$-wave superconductivity.
+To resolve this stalemate, in this Letter, we explore an alternative route to observing the APE.